ytdl-patched/ytdl-patched/README.md

                                      when used along with --max-sleep-interval
                                      (Alias: --min-sleep-interval)
     --max-sleep-interval SECONDS     Maximum number of seconds to sleep.
-Can only be used along with --min-sleep-interval
+Can only be used along with --min-sleep-
+                                     interval
     --sleep-subtitles SECONDS        Number of seconds to sleep before each subtitle download
+    --escape-long-names              Split filename longer than 255 bytes into few path segments.
+This may create dumb directories.

 ## Video Format Options:
     -f, --format FORMAT              Video format code, see "FORMAT SELECTION" for more details
     -S, --format-sort SORTORDER      Sort the formats by the fields given, see "Sorting Formats" for more details
-    --S-force, --format-sort-force   Force user specified sort order to have precedence over all fields, see "Sorting
+    --format-sort-force              Force user specified sort order to have precedence over all fields, see "Sorting
                                      Formats" for more details
     --no-format-sort-force           Some fields have precedence over the user